A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: ALGORITHM DEVELOPMENT, CONVERGENCE ANALYSIS, AND PRACTICAL IMPLEMENTATION

-We begin with reviewing how previous decentralized quasi-Newton methods ensured bounded approximate matrices for the Hessian or its inverse.
-It has been observed that the Hessian inverse approximations generated by \eqref{DQN_BFGS} in DQN \cite{shorinwa2024distributed} may exhibit negative eigenvalues, despite being theoretically assumed to maintain positive eigenvalues with lower boundedness.
-To establish convergence guarantees for DGM-BB-C \cite{gao2022achieving} and DSG \cite{jakovetic2019exact} in nonconvex optimization settings, it becomes necessary to project the BB-type matrix onto the space of positive definite matrices.
-While the regularization and damping techniques proposed in \cite{zhang2023variance} for ensuring eigenvalue boundedness were initially employed for convex optimization, we emphasize that these methods are fundamentally independent of convexity assumptions and therefore directly applicable to nonconvex scenarios.
-Below, we propose several novel approaches for constructing bounded approximate matrices of Hessian inverse, specifically designed for nonconvex optimization frameworks.
+We begin with briefly reviewing how the previously developed decentralized quasi-Newton methods construct bounded approximations of the Hessian inverse.
+The DQN method \cite{shorinwa2024distributed} simply assumes its Hessian inverse approximations generated by \eqref{DQN_BFGS} are uniformly positive definite.
+To guarantee global convergence in the nonconvex optimization setting, DGM-BB-C \cite{gao2022achieving} and DSG \cite{jakovetic2019exact} apply projection to ensure positive definiteness of the Hessian inverse approximations (see \eqref{DSG-update}).
+While the regularization and damping techniques in \cite{zhang2023variance} were proposed in the convex optimization setting, these techniques could be used for nonconvex optimization as well.
+We now propose several new approaches to construct bounded Hessian inverse approximations $\hat{\m{H}}_i^t$, specifically designed for nonconvex optimization frameworks.
+Below, we denote $\m{s}_i^{t}=\m{x}_i^{t+1}-\m{x}_i^t$ and $\check{\m{y}}_i^{t}=\m{v}_i^{t+1}-\m{v}_i^t$, and and let $0 < l \ll u < +\infty$ be two constants.